chrisrude/oobabot/README.md

     ```

     In certain environments, it may be difficult to set an environment variable.
 In that case, you can also pass the token in as a command-line argument using `--discord-token`.
 But doing so might leak the token to other
-    users on a shared sysem, as it will be visible to anyone who can run `ps`.
+    users on a shared system, as it will be visible to anyone who can run `ps`.

 - **`--base-url`**